Portland Domestic Violence Attorney / Lawyer,

 Why may a respondent want to challenge a Restraining Order when he/she doesn’t want contact with the petitioner anyway?

-Those who are restrained always have a Restraining Order over them and are always “at risk” to having the state, their spouse or significant other allege that the Restraining Order has been violated, even if it was the spouse or significant other that initiated the contact.
+Those who are restrained always have a Restraining Order over them and are always “at risk” of having the state, their spouse or significant other allege that the Restraining Order has been violated, even if it was the spouse or significant other that initiated the contact.
 The state can enforce a restraining order even if the significant other or spouse no longer wants the restraining order in place.
 If this occurs, the restrained person will be arrested and likely sit in jail for up to 60 days until trial or unless bail is posted.
 Some counties require the full cash amount of $5,000 as bail.
-Other counties will allow an arrestee go on his/her own recognizes, provided that she/he agrees not to contact the alleged victim.
+Other counties will allow an arrestee go on his/her own recognizance, provided that she/he agrees not to contact the alleged victim.

 Another option to trial is a settlement of some sort.
 Due to the risks of losing everything at trial when the evidence is stacked against the respondent, it may be advisable for the respondent to negotiate a no contact agreement, which has less risk involved.
 If the respondent damaged any property or caused doctor bills to be incurred, the respondent may want to make a monetary offer to the petitioner.
 Sometimes the respondent just needs to figure out a way to obtain his/her property, which can be worth a lot.
 Every settlement is different and needs to be customized to the parties involved.